3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

-&nbsp;A                                   D           -clave de A &nbsp; She came in through the bathroom window
+&nbsp;A                                   D           -clave de A &nbsp; She Came In Through The Bathroom Window
 &nbsp;A                        D
 &nbsp; Protected by a silver spoon
 &nbsp;A                                   D